Summer Program FAQs

 💉 Vaccinations

 Every child must be up-to-date on the standard childhood vaccinations in order to attend Tawonga: polio series, measles, mumps, rubella and tetanus toxoid.
 Tawonga strongly encourages being up to date on the COVID-19 and influenza vaccinations as well as having a negative TB test within the past 24 months.
-If your child has not been vaccinated, please contact our San Francisco office to speak with a director.

-🌡️ Arrive Healthy
+🌡️ Arrive Healthy & Lice Free

-To keep all illnesses out of Camp, children must arrive healthy.
-Please let us know by calling or emailing the San Francisco office if your child is experiencing any symptoms – even if they are testing negative for COVID – so we can figure out the best way to get them to Camp safely.
-If you’ve been sick in the week leading up to Camp with a virus (COVID or any other virus that causes fever, a very runny nose, congestion, stomach virus symptoms, cough, aches, etc.), please contact our office for next steps.
-We may ask families to delay the start of Camp if they have been sick.
-Your cooperation and partnership will support the health and safety of our entire Camp community.
+To keep illnesses out of Camp, children must arrive healthy and symptom free.
+Please call or email the San Francisco office if your child is experiencing any symptoms so we can figure out the best plan for arrival.
+If your child has been sick in the week leading up to Camp with a virus (fever, a runny nose, congestion, stomach virus symptoms, cough, aches, etc.), please contact our office for next steps which may include pre-Camp testing to rule out illnesses.
+We may ask families to delay the start of Camp if a child has been recently ill.

 📞 How will you keep us up to date on the health and wellbeing of our children?